simply-nicky/pyrost/docs/tutorials/st_sim.rst

-Simulating a 1D Speckle Tracking Scan
+Generating a speckle tracking dataset
 =====================================

-You can simulate an one-dimensional Speckle Tracking scan either using Python interface or Terminal.
+You can simulate an one-dimensional speckle tracking scan either using Python interface or Terminal.

 Python interface